BlazingDarkness/TL-Extension/README.md

 # Particle System
 Particle emitters are configurable to emit particles with a pattern, duration, velocity, and sprite/animation.

-Relatistically a good particle system would be done on the GPU, but with the heavy limitation of not having access to that subsystem of the TL-Engine the only solution to bolt on a particle system is creating quad modules which is noticably costly in performance when in large enough numbers.
+Relatistically a good particle system would be done on the GPU, but with the heavy limitation of not having access to that subsystem of the TL-Engine the only solution to bolt on a particle system is creating quad models which is noticably costly in performance when in large enough numbers.

 # Model and Skin caches
 A limitation of the TL-Engine is the stalling whenever a model's skin is changed.
 The solution used here is to create a cache of models positioned behind the camra (so not rendered) that already have the skins;.
 This way instead of swapping skins we can swap the two models.

 # Animation
 Sprite based animations.
+Using the model cache sprites are interchanged to produce an animation.